 “Personally, I’m starving for connection with other people.
 I love the sound of listening to dozens and dozens of conversations happening in the background and people exchanging information and exchanging stories,” said Bailey.
 “That’s a lot of what climbing is about; being connected to nature and being connected to each other.”

 As the Gritstone crew prepares to invite the climbing community in Morgantown to experience the vast opportunities the facility offers, they are greatly looking forward to creating a strong sense of connection at their facility

 “Part of our official messaging is ‘We’re ready when you are.’” said Burkhart, “It’s gonna be fun.
 Come check us out, it’s gonna be amazing.”
 While following the state health guidelines, the Gritstone staff promises to provide the best experience possible.

-To learn more about Gritstone Climbing and Fitness follow the link to their website: https://www.climbgritstone.com/ .
+To learn more about Gritstone Climbing and Fitness visit their website.